-It is expected that the interview should last no more than 60 minutes.
+It is expected that the interview should last no more than 30 minutes.
 The questions asked and the score achieved by the apprentice for each question will be recorded.
-The result of the interview will be decided by the Assessment Organisation's Authorised Examiner and the PEI representative (if applicable), who may consult with the employer and Training Body.
-An exemplar record form for the Professional Interview is shown in Appendix 3.
+The result of the interview will be decided by the Assessment Organisation's Authorised Examiner who may consult with the employer and Training Body.